pocc/tshark.dev/content/edit/hex_editing.md

 author: Ross Jacobs

 summary: '[xxd](https://linux.die.net/man/1/xxd) | [hexdump](http://man7.org/linux/man-pages/man1/hexdump.1.html)'
-weight: 0
+weight: 80
 draft: false
 ---

-## Editing Hex
+## Overview

+There are many ways to edit the hex of a packet capture.
+Whether you want to script it or edit it by hand depends on how many occurrences need to be changed.
+If you are trying to figure out which hex to edit, you might find it with a [regex with tshark](/analyze/packet_hunting#matches).

-There are a couple ways to edit the hex of a packet capture.
-For this scenario, let's say we want to change all instances of broadcast address 255.255.255.255 in our dhcp.pcap to something else, using CLI tools.
+For this scenario,
+let's say we want to change all instances of broadcast address 255.255.255.255 in our dhcp.pcap to something else, using CLI tools.
 Let's choose 255.0.255.0 because it's a funny-looking broadcast address.
 In hex, this is `0xffffffff` => `0xff00ff00`.
 Visually, this looks like:

-### Before hexedit
+### Before Hex Edit

 ![](https://dl.dropboxusercontent.com/s/zpmk8vl3cer0o7x/hexedit_before.png)

-### After hexedit
+### After Hex Edit (All Solutions)

 ![](https://dl.dropboxusercontent.com/s/wticze3apr1l5ln/hexedit_after.png)

 ## Scripted Solutions

-Change a file in-place without looking at a hex file.
+The solutions below in [sed](#sed), [perl](#perl), and [python](#python) change a file in-place without manually looking at a hex file.

 ### sed